 Disability Studies Minor

-The Disability Studies Minor provides a comprehensive overview of issues relevant to disabilities throughout the life span.
-In addition, the Disability Studies Minor is designed to address and analyze policies and societal barriers that impact persons with disabilities.
+The Disability Studies Minor provides a comprehensive overview of the history of the disability movement, current issues relevant to disabilities and an in-depth exploration of resources and trends.
+In addition, the Disability Studies Minor is designed to address and analyze policies and societal barriers that impact people with disabilities.
 The Disability Studies Minor embraces the philosophy of the Disability Rights Movement that focuses on self-determination, civil rights, and culture.

 Subject Area Competence

-Students choosing the Minor in Disability Studies will be expected to demonstrate competence through 20 credits in Disability Studies and other relevant Human Services courses.
-Three four-credit courses will be required from Disability Studies courses and the remaining will be selected by students from the list below.
-This combination will provide a foundation in disability studies and also an opportunity for students to select material of specific interest to their careers and educational goals.
+Students choosing the Minor in Disability Studies will be expected to demonstrate competence through 20 credits as identified in the DS Minor.
+Five four-credit courses are required and to be selected from the list below.
+All courses are online.
 The Disability Studies Minor can be taken by students in any program of study.
+Students in the Human Services, Individualized Studies, Corrections, Health Sciences and Business have found the Minor to enhance their fields of study.

 Required (20 Total Credits)